-The establishment and maintenance of an endowment fund can be a very important factor in ensuring the sustainability of a […]
+The establishment and maintenance of a nonprofit endowment fund can be a very important factor in ensuring the sustainability of […]

 Foundations are required to expend approximately 5% of their assets for charitable purposes each year.
 The other 95% is invested to generate distributable income for future years.
 Historically, foundations have struggled with the idea of making riskier investments that further their charitable purposes, but do not qualify as a PRI because a significant purpose of the investment is the production of income or the appreciation of property.